esignor/CCGR/README.md

 **Installation:**

-***installation with a Conda environment***

-To create the environment and install the required dependencies using Conda:

-1. Download or clone this repository:
+Download or clone this repository:
 ```
 git clone https://github.com/esignor/CCGR.git
 cd CCGR
 ```

+***installation with a Conda environment***

+To create the environment and install the required dependencies using Conda:

-2. Create the Conda environment:
+1. Create the Conda environment:

 ```
 conda env create -f environment.yaml
 ```

-3. Activate the environment:
+2. Activate the environment:

 ```
 conda activate ccgr_env
 ```

-4. You are now ready to run the CCGR scripts
+You are now ready to run the CCGR scripts

 ***alternative Installation with pip***